nus-cs2113-AY2223S2/ip/README.md

 ╚█████╔╝██║░░██║██║░░██║╚█████╔╝██║░╚███║╚█████╔╝██████╔╝
 ░╚════╝░╚═╝░░╚═╝╚═╝░░╚═╝░╚════╝░╚═╝░░╚══╝░╚════╝░╚═════╝░

 Tick, tick, boom!
 I'm Chronos, your personal time manager.

-How can I be of help today?
+What is your name?
+(Please enter name)

+>>

 ```